kubernetes-retired/contrib/ingress-admin/ingress-keepalived-vip/README.md

 Ingress can be used to expose a service in the kubernetes cluster:

-cluster admin deploys an ingress-controller Pod beforehand user creates Ingress resource the ingress-controller Pod list&watch All Ingress Resources in the cluster, when it sees a new Ingress resource:
+cluster admin deploys an ingress-controller Pod.
+Before hand user creates Ingress resource, the ingress-controller Pod list&watch all Ingress Resources in the cluster, when it sees a new Ingress resource:

 * on cloud provider, it calls the cloud provider to sync the ingress L7